floooh/oryol/doc/ShaderGenerators.md

 ## Shader Generators

+**NOTE:** NOTE the syntax details in here are obsolete

 Generate C++ code with embedded GLSL shaders from annotated shader source snippets through a python generator script.

-**NOTE:** this is work-in-progress, and currently the focus is on simple OpenGL ES GLSL (however later hopefully special features of higher GLSL versions will be supported by the code generators).

 ### Problems: